 In his 10 years at the helm, Duffin was instrumental in carrying out Mountain Trails’ mission of adding and connecting trails within the Park City area.
 But he also had a vision of connecting Park City’s then three resorts with one trail.
 It didn’t happen overnight, but with Duffin as the conductor of an orchestra that included the resorts, private property developers, Park City Municipal, and the Snyderville Basin Special Recreation District—now referred to simply as Basin Rec—what we know now as the Mid Mountain Trail began to take shape.
 “The establishment of Basin Rec was a key ingredient,” Duffin says.
 “It became the vehicle through which the county could mandate and, in a legally binding way, transfer trails and easements from private developments as public trails.”
 Today the Mid Mountain Trail is a 23-mile recreation super highway enjoyed in part or in whole by mountain bikers, hikers, and trail runners.

 Mountain biking in Park City is now forging ahead on multiple fronts.
 Tom Noaker, founder of the notorious Tour des Suds bike race, is pursuing creation of a singletrack network in eastern Summit County through the South Summit Trails Foundation.
 Once-rogue-trail-builder Charlie Sturgis has been the head of the Mountain Trails Foundation since 2010.
-Basin Rec Trail and Open Space Manager Bob Radke (See Radke’s “Summit Stories” profile on p.
-94) and his team of trail builders manage and maintain more than 145 miles of trails and multiple bike parks in the Snyderville Basin and Summit Park.
+Basin Rec Trail and Open Space Manager Bob Radke (See Radke’s “Summit Stories” profile here) and his team of trail builders manage and maintain more than 145 miles of trails and multiple bike parks in the Snyderville Basin and Summit Park.
 Just prior to this magazine’s press time, Park City Municipal was very close to meeting a fundraising goal to purchase an additional 1,800 acres of open space at the crest of the Wasatch Mountains known as Bonanza Flats, which would further expand the possibilities of connecting Park City trails with networks in both Wasatch and Salt Lake Counties.
 And since 2014, Park City has maintained its status as the world’s only Gold Level Ride Center, as ranked by the International Mountain Biking Association.

 In the private sector, no other mountain resort in Utah has embraced mountain biking as thoroughly as Deer Valley.
 Steve Graff, the resort’s director of mountain operations, was a driving force behind Deer Valley’s recent foray into mountain biking’s latest trend, a style of branded trail simply referred to as “flow.”
 What started with the intermediate Tidal Wave trail in 2015 and beginner Holy Roller in 2016 continues this summer at Deer Valley with the opening of a new expert flow trail called Tsunami.
 And plans are under way for construction of a flow connector between Silver Lake Village and the Snow Park area that will likely open in 2018.
 Graff points out that Deer Valley has always been known for a unique product that he describes as “lift-serviced cross-country trails.”
 These hearken back to the days in the beginning of their operation when Don “DT” Taylor and his crew made those first summer trails.
 “Our goal is always to take care of what we are known for,” Graff says, “but also stay on the forefront of where the sport is progressing.”